pie-dao/docs/papers/pip-12-phase-0-staking-and-delegation.md

 **Rationale**

-* The first year of FLOUR staking is highly experimental and therefore rewards are high.
+* The first year of DOUGHv2 staking is highly experimental and therefore rewards are high.
 * No slashing unless extremely necessary.
 * 26 weeks unlocking to immediate liquidation of the rewards.